example42/example42.github.io/_posts/2022-05-23-psick-version-one-coming-soon.md

 ---
 layout: blog
 title: Psick module version 1 coming soon!
+description: "What's new in Psick module version 1: classification, base profiles, tp integration, and the new direct management approach for managing infrastructure with Puppet."
 ---

 Psick (Puppet Systems Infrastructure Construction Kit) is a project that aims to provide a top of the notch Puppet infrastructure in a quick and easy way.
 It's composed by: